-Extension Field: @M(G1,2,30)G(0) Amanda plays the menu in Greeting 1.
-If there is no response from the caller, Amanda plays Greeting 1 again after a three-second pause.
-If there is still no response, Amanda executes the next token in the Extension field (which goes to the operator).

-DND: OFF

-Store Messages: NO

-Greeting 1: To become one of our testers, press 1.
-If you are already one of our testers and you want to answer a product questionnaire, press 2

-Menu 1: 1000

-Menu 2: 2000

-Menu 0: 0

-Mailbox 1000 ha s:

-Extension Field: @P(G1)Q(G2,G3,G4,G5,G6,G7, G1#1001,E)R(G2#1001,%S1,30)G(1001) Amanda plays Greeting 1 from mailbox 1000 to welcome the tester and to give an overview of the process.
-Then Amanda asks for the stylist's mailing address using a series of greetings and recording the answers as one message.
+Extension Field: @P(G1)Q(G2,G3,G4,G5,G6,G7, G1#1001,E)R(G2#1001,%S1,30)G(1001) Amanda plays Greeting 1 from mailbox 1000 to wel- come the tester and to give an overview of the process.
+Then Amanda asks for the stylist's mailing address us- ing a series of greetings and recording the answers as one message.
 Next Amanda asks for a telephone number and stores it as a variable (%S1).
-(It would be a good idea to play this number back to the stylist and allow reentry, but this example does not do that.
-See how this is done in "Two-call Faxback" on page 134.)
+DND (It would be a good idea to play this number back to the stylist and allow reentry, but this example does not do that.
+See how this is done in "Two-call Faxback" on page 233.)
 Finally, the call is transferred to mailbox 1001.

-DND: OFF

-Store Messages: YES
+OFF DND: OFF Store Messages: YES

-Store messages.
-Greeting 1: Welcome to

-Greeting 2: Please say your last name now.
+Greeting 1: Welcome to Greeting 2: Please say your last name now.
 Greeting 3: Please say your first name and middle initial now.
 Greeting 4: Please say the name of your business now.
 Greeting 5: Please say your street address now.
 Greeting 6: Please say your zip code now.
 Greeting 7: Please say the name of your city now.

-Greeting 1 of n nailbox 1001: Please say the name of your state now.

-- nailbox 1001: Please use your telephone keypad to enter a daytime telephone number where we can reach you if neces- sary.
+Greeting 1 of mailbox 1001: Please say the name of your state now.
+Greeting 2 of mailbox 1001: Please use your telephone keypad to en- ter a daytime telephone number where we can reach you if necessary.
 Please start now.